AlaskaAirlines/auro-dropdown/demo/index.md

 ## Common use with popover content wider than the trigger

-This common example uses the default `auro-dropdown` element with the attributes of `bordered` `rounded` `inset` `toggle` and `chevron`.
+This common example uses the default `auro-dropdown` element with the attributes of `bordered` `rounded` `inset` `toggle`, `chevron` and `modal`.
 Additionally the trigger is full width of the containing element and the popover content is set to a width wider than the trigger.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/widerPopover.html) -->